Latest Podcast/YouTube Interviews: Joy Kong MD & Sierra Clark's HUMAN - See the 'Online Appearances' page for links!

 c.
 Enhanced Efficacy: Because it is more bioavailable and potent, lower doses of R-ALA can achieve similar or better results compared to higher doses of standard ALA.

-3. Resveratrol - Reportedly activates sirtuins and AMPK, promotes mitochondrial biogenesis, reduces inflammation.
-Resveratrol supports anti-aging pathways and enhances mitochondrial function, which aligns with the goals of the TRIIM trial.
+3. Resveratrol - Reportedly activates sirtuins and AMPK, promotes mitochondrial biogenesis, and reduces inflammation.
+Resveratrol is reported to support anti-aging pathways and enhances mitochondrial function, which aligns with the goals of the TRIIM trial.

 But there's been a lot of controversy as to whether or not Resveratrol actually does activate sirtuins.
 So I opted to replace Resveratrol with Quercetin in my TRIIM trial protocol, and here's why: